 Standardization is your friend for authentication.
-DevSecOps teams should create one- or a limited number-of authentication methods for applications and ensure that developers uniformly implement the mechanisms across all microservices and APIs.
-Any authentication implementation should be reviewed within the context of the OWASP Application Security Verification Standard (ASVS), currently at version 413, to ensure the correctness of the implementation and associated security controls.
-Any deviation from the standard- especially any intentional exposure of unauthenticated endpoints-should be evaluated by the security team and only allowed to satisfy a strong business requirement.
+DevSecOps teams should create one-or a limited number-of authentication methods for applications and ensure that developers uniformly implement the mechanisms across all microservices and APIs.
+Any authentication implementation should be reviewed within the context of the OWASP Application Security Verification Standard (ASVS), currently at version 4, to ensure the correctness of the implementation and associated security controls.
+Any deviation from the standard-especially any intentional exposure of unauthenticated endpoints-should be evaluated by the security team and only allowed to satisfy a strong business requirement.

-OAuth and JWT are two of the most common types of authentication used to implement APIs, and Fortify WebInspect by OpenText has checks for weak implementations of both standards in applications, as well as misconfigurations and vulnerable patterns, such as CSRF and Session Fixation, that come up in custom authentication implementations.
-Dynamic Application Security Tool (DAST) Scanning by OpenText is a great way to detect authentication vulnerabilities, especially in an API.
+OAuth and JWT are two of the most common types of authentication used to implement APIs, and OpenText Dynamic Application Security Testing has checks for weak implementations of both standards in applications, as well as misconfigurations and vulnerable patterns, such as CSRF and Session Fixation, that come up in custom authentication implementations.
+Dynamic Application Security Tool (DAST) scanning by OpenText is a great way to detect authentication vulnerabilities, especially in an API.

-Fortify SAST by OpenText allows a wide range of checks relating to poor authentication as well.
+OpenText Static Application Security Testing allows a wide range of checks relating to poor authentication as well.
 The static analysis tool includes detection for generic issues-such as credential leakage-as well as highly API-specific problems like missing protection claims in JWT tokens, or claims occurring in JWT headers.